jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Si.rst

 * ROS 1: ``source ~/catkin_ws/devel/setup.bash`` and ``rosrun dvrk_python dvrk_calibrate_suj.py``
 * ROS 2: ``source ~/ros2_ws/install/setup.bash`` and ``ros2 run dvrk_python dvrk_calibrate_suj.py``

-Since SUJ calibration relies on the joint limits, i.e. you will have to move each joint from its minimum to maximum limit.
-The potentiometer readings are fairly slow so make sure you stay at the position limit for a second or so.
-As you move the SUJs around, each potentiometer range displayed in the GUI should increase.
-Start with one SUJ, move each joint from one mechanical limit to the other.

-You can at any point see the results of the calibration by hitting the **Show** button.
-When you hit **Show**, the result of the calibration are displayed in the terminal, in JSON format.
-You can then select the lines corresponding to the SUJ arm you just calibrated and copy/paste them in your SUJ Si JSON configuration files (replace the existing lines in the file).
+The script opens a Qt window with one row for each primary and secondary potentiometer set.
+Each joint column shows the minimum and maximum voltage observed so far and the current measured range.
+The ``Save ECM``, ``Save PSM1``, ``Save PSM2``, and ``Save PSM3`` buttons are enabled only when the matching ``sawRobotIO1394-SUJ-Si-<arm>-<serial>.json`` file is present in the current directory.

+Calibrate one SUJ arm at a time:

+#.
+Release the brakes for the arm.
+#.
+Move each setup joint from one mechanical limit to the other.
+#.
+Stay at each limit for about one second so the voltage readings can
+   settle.
+#.
+Confirm in the GUI that the displayed range increased for every
+   primary and secondary potentiometer on that arm.
+#.
+Press the matching ``Save <arm>`` button.

+When saving, the script computes new ``primary_measured_js`` and ``secondary_measured_js`` scale/offset entries, renames the old JSON file with a timestamped ``-backup-`` suffix, and writes the updated calibration to the original filename.
+Restart ``dvrk_system`` after saving so the new calibration is loaded.

 .. caution::

-   There is a potentiometer dead-zone on the third joint of the SUJ PSM3.
+   The PSM3 SUJ has a potentiometer dead-zone on its fifth joint.
 Past a certain point, the values reported in the GUI are meaningless.
-For this specific joint, you have to identify the dead-zone and avoid it during the calibration.
-The range of motion to calibrate this joint should be from the lower mechanical limit to the point where the hash marks (grooves) line up.
+   Identify the dead-zone and avoid it during calibration.
+The GUI provides ``Reset PSM3 joint 5`` to reset the observed range for that joint after returning to a valid position.
+The script assumes the user will move the joint between the mechanical limit and the point where the etch marks on the joint are aligned.